CORPORATIONS VS BUSINESS NUMBER

 HST 123456789 RT 0001

-Before incorporating your business, you may want to get a NUANS report done.
-You don’t need it unless you want to get a corporate name pre-approved.
-But, it is still worth doing, as it will give you assurance your proposed company name is not taken and you’re eligible to incorporate it.
-NUANS name provides you with a list of existing corporate names, business names, and trademarks that are similar to the one you’re proposing.
-It is valid for 90 days only, it will cost you $13.50 and you can get it here.
+Before incorporating your business, you may want to obtain a NUANS report.
+Although not necessary unless you wish to pre-approve a corporate name, it is still worth doing.
+It provides assurance that your proposed company name is available for use and eligible for incorporation.
+The NUANS report provides a list of existing corporate names, business names, and trademarks that are similar to the proposed name.
+The report is only valid for 90 days and can be obtained for a cost of $13.50 at the NUANS website.